-How to File a Lemon Law Claim
+How Do I File a Lemon Law Claim?

 If you feel that a car you bought is a lemon, you have a couple options for how to proceed with your claim.
 First, you should make an appointment to have the car inspected and repaired.
 You should get repair invoices for every service you have done and keep a personal log of your repair visits.
 Even if the vehicle has been repaired, you can still file a claim if the defects occurred during the year after purchase or under warranty.

 You can attempt to address the issue with the manufacturer, either directly or through the dealer.
 Often, the manufacturer will not simply resolve your claim and will want you to submit to arbitration.
 In West Virginia, you do not have to do this.